drupalprojects/kalatheme/README.txt

  http://www.google.com/

+Kalatheme uses the Libraries API so in order to get Bootstrap working you need to put your Bootstrap files in sites/all/libraries/CURRENT-THEME_bootstrap.
+For example, if you have a Kalatheme subtheme enabled called mytheme, you'd put Bootstrap's files in sites/all/libraries/mytheme_bootstrap.
+If you have Kalatheme set as your default theme, you'd use sites/all/libraries/kalatheme_bootstrap.
+This is so you can have differently customized installations of Bootstrap for different themes.

-Kalatheme uses the Libraries API so in order to get Bootstrap working you need to put your Bootstrap files in sites/all/libraries/bootstrap.
-Custom Bootstrap libraries can use a non-standard files scheme so you need to make sure that your bootstrap directory contains something like the following folders and files.
+Custom Bootstrap libraries can use a non-standard files scheme so you need to make sure that your bootstrap directory looks like the following folders and files.

-  /bootstrap
-  /bootstrap/css
-  /bootstrap/css/bootstrap.css
-  /bootstrap/css/bootstrap.min.css
-  /bootstrap/fonts/
-  /bootstrap/js/
-  /bootstrap/js/bootstrap.js
-  /bootstrap/js/bootstrap.min.js
+  /CURRENT-THEME_bootstrap
+  /CURRENT-THEME_bootstrap/css
+  /CURRENT-THEME_bootstrap/css/bootstrap.css
+  /CURRENT-THEME_bootstrap/css/bootstrap.min.css
+  /CURRENT-THEME_bootstrap/fonts/
+  /CURRENT-THEME_bootstrap/js/
+  /CURRENT-THEME_bootstrap/js/bootstrap.js
+  /CURRENT-THEME_bootstrap/js/bootstrap.min.js

-IMPORTANT: The only actual requirement here is that either bootstrap.css or bootstrap.min.css exist and that they both have some sort of version information at the top like this:
+IMPORTANT: The only actual requirement here is that either css/bootstrap.css or css/bootstrap.min.css exist and that they both have some sort of version information at the top like this:

   /*!